-The Bank has elected to account for short-term leases using the practical expedients.
+The Bank has elected to account for short-term leases and leases of low-value assets using the practical expedients allowed under PFRS 16.
 Instead of recognizing a right-of-use asset and lease liability, the payments in relation to these are recognized as an expense in profit or loss on a straight-line basis over the lease term.

-On the statement of financial position, right-of-use assets and lease liabilities have been presented separately from all other resources and other liabilities, respectively.
+On the statement of financial position, right-of-use assets and lease liabilities have been presented separately from all other assets and other liabilities, respectively.

-2.13 Impairment of Non-financial Assets
+2.9 Impairment of Non-financial Assets

 The Bank's bank premises, furniture, fixture and equipment, investment properties, right-of-use assets, other intangible assets and other non-financial assets are subject to impairment testing.
-All other individual assets or cash-generating units are tested for impairment whenever events or changes in circumstances indicate that the carrying amount of those assets may not be recoverable.
+All individual assets or cash-generating units are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.